 Although the loss never leaves, GOD gives you the strength to go on with the hope that we will meet again one day.

 The above account is from my personal experience.
-However, I am aware that each person experiences grief differently.
+However, I am aware that each person experiences feelings of grief differently.

 There is no right or wrong way to experience grief.
-The grieving process comes with different emotional symptoms which differ from one person to another.
+Not everyone experiences the grieving process the same way.
+It comes with different emotional symptoms which differ from one grieving person to another.

 Those experiencing prolonged grief or developing a mental health condition may need assistance.
 A mental health professional can assist with intense emotions, the denial stage, feelings of anger and sadness, and the understanding of grief.